emberjs/data/guides/terminology.md

 ### Polymorphic

-Polymorphic relationsips can be satisfied by multiple resource types.
+Polymorphic relationships can be satisfied by multiple resource types.
 For instance, a user may have many vehicles, and each vehicle might be of type `car` or `boat` or `airplane` etc.